PicusZeus/modern_greek_accentuation/README.md

 # Modern-greek-accentuation

-Python 3 library for analyzing, accenting, syllabification and augmentation of Modern Greek Words
+Python 3 library for analyzing, accenting, syllabification, augmentation and transcription of Modern Greek Words

 # Documentaion